JohnnySunUmich/EnergyConsumptionVisualization/README.md

 - **React**: Used as the base framework to build the application.
 - **Recharts**: A composable charting library built on React components was used to create the interactive charts.
+- **Chart.js**: A versatile library utilized to construct visually appealing and interactive charts.

 ## Screenshots